UTEP-CS-1/website/staging_labs/clab2/spec.md

 ### Grayscale

+{: .important }
+This grayscale filter is due by the check-in deadline.
+No additional credit will be awarded for this filter in the final code submisson.

 Converting a color image into grayscale image involves repeating 3 steps for each pixel of the image.

 1. Get the RGB value of the pixel.